michael105/rinit/README.md

 Subject to change.

 For now, init starts
-/etc/rinit/1

-and runs and restarts when exiting
-/etc/rinit/2
+/etc/rinit/rd.boot
+whichruns all scripts in /etc/rinit/rc.boot, starting with 'B'.

+Afterwards,
+/etc/rinit/rd.run runlevel
+is executed and all scripts in /etc/rinit/rc.runlevel, starting with 'B' are executed.
+B99Lazy waits for the file /tmp/runlazy,
+when this has been created (I touch it from the config file of i3), all scripts, starting with 'L', are executed in order.

 Halt/reboot is /etc/rinit/3

-This follows the runit scheme.
+The stages name's are defined in config.h

-on signals SIGINT, Ctrl+Alt+Del (->reboot) and SIGTERM (->shutdown) /etc/rinit/2 is sent SIGTERM, when not responding SIGKILL, and after it's termination
+on signals SIGINT, Ctrl+Alt+Del (->reboot) and SIGTERM (->shutdown) /etc/rinit/rd.run is sent SIGTERM, when not responding SIGKILL, and after it's termination
 /etc/rinit/3 is executed.

-For a shutdown do "killall init", for a reboot "killall -s SIGINT init" (or Ctrl-Alt-Del)
+For a shutdown do "killall init", for a reboot "killall -s SIGINT init" (or Ctrl-Alt-Del) (Or use the programs 'halt' and 'reboot').

 When sent SIGQUIT, the currently running stage is signalled with SIGTERM.
 When the currently running stages are either 1 or 2, when the processes exit,